-- we have asked our staff for their views on how we approach Equality, Diversity and Inclusion, - feedback informed our Equality, Diversity and Inclusion Strategy 2022-2026; - we have a balanced scorecard approach to monitor how representative our organisation is of the community that we serve, on the number of diverse employees that we employ and the number of diverse applicants applying for roles at St Leger; - decreased our gender pay gap over five years, achieving a 50/50 male to female SMT ratio and - increased the number of women in our trade based roles.
+- May 2023 saw us accredited by the Housing Diversity Network (HDN) for our commitment to Equality, Diversity and Inclusion Activity with eight areas of distinction. - we continue to ask our staff for their views on how we approach Equality, Diversity and Inclusion; - we monitor how representative our organisation is of the community that we serve, on the number of diverse employees that we employ and the number of diverse applicants applying for roles at St Leger and have seen a positive increase in both our workforce and customer measures over the last 2 years; - decreased our gender pay gap over five years, achieving a 50/50 male to female SMT ratio and - increased the number of women in our trade based roles and increased the number of female trade apprentices that are recruited year on year.